 Hoods with metal filters are the most durable and most easy to clean.
-Periodically check if dirt got inside the hood filters, because it may appear clean on the surface.
+Periodically check if dirt got inside the hood filters, because it may look clean on the outside.
 The more dirty they are, the more their filtering capacity is reduced, and the odors and steam loaded with grease particles will remain in the kitchen.

 Here’s how to clean the filters quickly and with minimal effort.
 You only need a simple and inexpensive ingredient that you already have in the kitchen.